melsman/mlkit/doc/arm64-abi.md

-An ARM handler record has six words, at increasing addresses: continuation PC, handler closure, previous handler pointer, saved SP, saved FP, and a reserved zero word.
-The first four preserve the existing handler contract; the extra FP and padding make restoration explicit and keep the record 16-byte sized.
+An ARM handler record has six words, at increasing addresses: continuation PC, handler closure, previous handler pointer, saved SP, saved FP, and the saved `context.topregion` pointer.
+The first four preserve the existing handler contract; the FP and region-chain snapshot make restoration explicit and keep the record 16-byte sized.
 The closure slot is the only potential heap root in this record; the other fields must not enter the heap root bitmap.

-The public raise bridge receives context and exception via the C ABI, installs x28, and protects the exception in x27 while deallocating intervening regions.
-It then restores the previous handler, SP and FP, places the handler closure/exception in x0/x1, installs the recorded continuation in LR, and branches to the handler without overwriting LR.
+The public raise bridge receives context and exception via the C ABI, installs x28, and protects the exception in x27 while deallocating intervening regions until `context.topregion` equals the saved chain snapshot.
+It then restores the previous handler, SP and FP, places the handler closure/exception in x0/x1, installs the recorded continuation in LR, reserves the handler's two-word FP/LR header, and branches to the handler without overwriting LR.
 There must be no GC safepoint between protecting the exception in x27 and delivering it to the handler; deallocation must not introduce one.
 Crossing a foreign callback boundary by a nonlocal raise is not implicitly
 supported: wrappers must retain the existing exported-call exception policy